Government Operations

 Crisis Communications Plan

-Funds to support the development of a comprehensive crisis communications plan for the City that can be applied for a variety of different emergency events.
+Funds to support the development of a comprehensive emergency communications plan for the City that can be applied to a variety of different emergency and crisis events.

 In Progress